 The Herold lab provides high throughput cell separation and analysis tools to address cell-cell interaction networks at high resolution up to single cell level in acute, chronic, and malignant lung diseases, with a focus on macrophage reprogramming into functional phenotypes and their interaction with parenchymal lung cells impacting disease outcome.
-Technologies include FACS analysis and MACS/FACS-based cell separation (BD FACSCanto, LSR Fortessa, FACSAriaIII, AutoMacs), allowing bulk sorts, single cell sorts into 96-wells, as well as index sorting and sample preparation for further sc/snRNA sequencing techniques (10x Genomics Chromium and ddSeq Drop-Seq platforms), to analyse cells from in vitro/ex vivo cultures, from circulating cell pools, and from complex healthy and diseased murine/human lung tissues.
-Using these technologies, we will address the following topics within the consortium in a collaborative effort:
+Technologies include FACS analysis (BD FACSCantoTM, BD LSRFortessaTM) and MACS/FACS-based cell separation (Miltenyi autoMACS® Separator; BD cell sorter: FACSAriaTM III, BD FACSMelodyTM, BD FACSDiscoverTM S8), allowing bulk, single cell, plate, as well as index sorting for downstream applications such as sc/snRNA sequencing techniques (10x Genomics Chromium and Bio-Rad Droplet DigitalTM Sequencing (ddSEQTM) platforms), cell culture including organoid cultures, for analysis of cells from in vitro/ex vivo cultures, from circulating cell pools, and from complex healthy and diseased murine/human lung tissues.
+Using these technologies, we will address the following topics within the consortium in a collaborative effor

 Service

-Our FACS Facility is located at our labspace at the Biomedizinisches Forschungszentrum Seltersberg (BFS) where we offer collaborations using state-of-the-art flow cytometry equipment and assistance with respect to experimental design regarding users’ specific analysis and sorting needs, including sample preparation, acquisition and data analysis.
+Our FACS Facility is located at our labspace at the Biomedizinisches Forschungszentrum Seltersberg (BFS) where we offer collaborations using state-of-the-art flow cytometry equipment and assistance with respect to experimental design regarding user specific analysis and sorting needs, including sample preparation, acquisition and data analysis.

 Instruments

-BD FACS AriaIII Cell Sorter
+BD FACSMelody Cell Sorter

-Our FACSAria is a cuvette based cell sorter equipped with 4 lasers (488, 561, 633, 405 nm) capable to measure up to 16 fluorescent parameters.
+Our FACSAriaTM is an advanced cell sorter equipped with four lasers (488, 561, 633, 405 nm) capable to measure up to 16 fluorescent parameters.
 Four different nozzles (70, 85, 100 and 130 µm) can be used depending on cell size.
-Septic bulk sorts for up to four populations simultaneously, single cell sorts into 96-wells as well as index sorting can be performed.
+The system features bulk (4-way sorting) as well as plate sorting with single-cell index sorting.
 This machine is also ideal for single-cell RNA sequencing sample preparation.

 Dr. rer. nat.
 Monika Heiner